calcom/cal.com/packages/app-store-cli/readme.md

 ## TODO

 - Beta Release
+  - Print slug after creation of app.
+Also, mention that it would be same as dir name
   - Handle legacy apps which have dirname as something else and type as something else. type is used to do lookups with key
   - Add comment in config.json that this file shouldn't be modified manually.
   - Install button not coming